 Restoring Biodiversity

-When it comes to sustainable trends in the investment sector, biodiversity is something people are taking seriously at last.
-Similarly, the biodiversity crisis with its crippling effects on our ecosystem has caught the attention of policymakers and investors worldwide.
+When it comes to sustainable trends in the investment sector, people take biodiversity seriously.
+Similarly, the biodiversity crisis, with its crippling effects on our ecosystem, has caught the attention of policymakers and investors worldwide.
 That’s the same position the Paris Agreement held regarding the climate change crisis.

 However, since the conference did not occur last year, attributed to the global pandemic, it is expected again in May this year.
-Considering the conference is held early this year, it will change business trends for companies that depend on the ecosystem and natural resources.
+Considering the conference will be held early this year, it will change business trends for companies that depend on the ecosystem and natural resources.

-The policies are likely to concentrate on the alarming health threats of diminishing biodiversity, which will directly affect the food industries, agriculture, and real estate sectors.
+The policies will likely concentrate on the alarming health threats of diminishing biodiversity, directly affecting the food industries, agriculture, and real estate sectors.

-Companies will need to create detailed portfolios regarding their biodiversity footprint, depending on their location and business nature.
-This will, in turn, help policymakers create a plan to rejuvenate biodiversity as they took measures to reduce climate risk.
+Depending on their location and business nature, companies must create detailed portfolios regarding their biodiversity footprint.
+This will, in turn, help policymakers create a plan to rejuvenate biodiversity as they take measures to reduce climate risk.

-Following this trend, investors should expect more companies to come forward with their entire portfolios to show their exact interaction with areas of high diversity value.
+Following this trend, investors should expect more companies to present their entire portfolios to show their exact interaction with areas of high diversity value.

-To give you some insight, let’s take the example of the agricultural industry.
+Let’s take the agricultural industry as an example to give you some insight.
 To grow food, the industry is highly dependent on biodiversity for healthy soil and seed preservation.

-However, the industry accounts for almost 80% of the world’s deforestation, which leads to the displacement of thousands of species, impacting biodiversity on the whole.
+However, the industry accounts for almost 80% of the world’s deforestation, displacing thousands of species and impacting biodiversity.

-Increased awareness of such facts and figures is bound to bring positive changes in major investment sectors soon, which investors should look out for.
+Increased awareness of such facts and figures is bound to bring positive changes in major investment sectors, which investors should look for.

 See Related: Oracle Corporation ESG Profile (ORCL): Is It Sustainable?